What we explore

 • Writing for a variety of purposes and audiences

-• Infusing culturally responsive teaching practices across the curriculum
+• Embedding culturally responsive and sustaining teaching practices across the curriculum

 • Understanding the Science of Reading and how it informs our instruction